georgizk/ims-release/README.md

 }
 ```

-Lastly, make sure you create a the folder that images will be saved to.
+Make sure that the imageDirectory path exists.

 ```
 mkdir images